DMI St. Eugene University

 DMI–St. Eugene university is a multi-campus private university in Zambia, that is affiliated with the Roman Catholic Archdiocese of Lusaka.
 The university is administered by the Daughters of Mary Immaculate.

 Location

 The university maintains three campuses: The first campus to be established is the Lusaka Campus, also referred to as the Woodlands Campus.
-It is located approximately 15 km, north of the central business district of Lusaka, the nation's capital city, along the T2 Road.
+It is located approximately 15 km, north of the central business district of Lusaka, the nation's capital city, along the T2 road (Great North Road).

-The second campus is in the town of Chibombo, approximately 100 km, by road, north of Lusaka, also along the T2 Road.
+The second campus is in the town of Chibombo, approximately 100 km, by road, north of Lusaka, also along the T2 road.

 The third campus is located in the eastern city of Chipata, approximately 568 km, by road, east of Lusaka, close to the international border with the Republic of Malawi.

 Overview

 It is named after Saint Eugène de Mazenod.
 It offers diplomas, bachelor's and master's degrees as well as research programmes.
 The Very Reverend Father Dr. Dr.Jesuadimai Emmanuel Arulraj (J.E.
 Arul Raj), the founder and Chairman of the DMI-Group of Institutions, serves as the Chancellor of the university.
 The university is recognised and is accredited by the Zambia Ministry of Higher Education.
 It started to function as a university in 2007.

 The university is affiliated with other institutions of learning in the DMI Group of Institutions, in other countries, including India, Tanzania, Malawi and South Sudan.